Patrick-Dolan/currency-exchanger/README.md

 open the .env file and and type in the follow replacing "YOUR_KEY_HERE" with your API key.<br>
 <code>API_KEY=YOUR_KEY_HERE</code>

-Next you will need to open the project in you terminal of choice and in the root directory run the following command:
+Next you will need to open the project in your terminal of choice and in the root directory run the following command:
 <code>npm run install</code>

 MAC USERS, you will need to change one line of code in the package.json folder to the following in order to start the program: